zim96/disease_spot_accf/README.md

-# disease_spot_accf
-An implementation of solution from paper "A segmentation method for disease spot images incorporating chrominance in Comprehensive Color Feature and Region Growing"
+# A segmentation method for disease spot images incorporating chrominance in Comprehensive Color Feature and Region Growing
+by N. Jothiaruna, K. Joseph Abraham Sundar, B. Karthikeyan

+Paper can be found at https://doi.org/10.1016/j.compag.2019.104934

+An implementation by zim96